tianiefunie/JPMAssignment/README.md

 ## Getting started
-The project runs on java 8
+The project runs on Java 8.

-To start the application, a vm arguement has to be included
+To start the application, a vm arguement needs to be included

 ```
 start.enabled=true
 ```
-Start the application by using the respective JAR file with the following commands.
+To start the application using the respective JAR file, use the following command:
 ```
 java -jar -Dstart.enabled=true demo-0.0.1-SNAPSHOT.jar
 ```